gvwilson/sensibleadventures/bookster/bookster.md

 abuse as a dozen squads of spearmen and archers lunged and knelt, drew and released.

-The usual pair of guards stood outside the Hardeck's main doors.
+A pair of guards stood outside the Hardeck's main doors as usual.
 Today, though, they wore helmets and gorgets, and gave the approaching travelers a careful up-and-down as they climbed the stairs.
 "Magister," one said to Thomas, nodding respectfully while the other